matteoppet/password-manager/README.md

 2. **templates**: This folder contains all the HTML files, including a subfolder for user authentication-related templates.

-## Roadmap

-Below are the planned improvements for the website:

-- Assign a dedicated URL for the site.
-- Implement additional security measures.

 ## Running Locally

 Please note that this project is for educational purposes and should not be used to store personal passwords used on other sites.